-- Cats Are Snarkers: Part of her cat motif is being a Deadpan Snarker to rival Peter, with their banter being one of the most iconic things about their relationship.
+- Cats Are Snarkers: Part of her cat motif is being a Deadpan Snarker to rival Peter, with their banter being one of the most iconic elements of their relationship.

 - Character Development: As of Spider-Man/Black Cat: The Evil That Men Do, it's clear that she has grown to care deeply for Peter, as she calls herself a fool for only being interested in his Spider-Man persona in the past.
 She also shows concern and empathy for Francis Klum, something she rarely does for anyone outside of Peter or her mother.